 There are a lot of difficult decisions that all employers are facing during this time, and it is important to keep track of the legal obligations surrounding any H-1B employees to avoid fines or other repercussions.

-For more information about the legal issues related to a change in the working conditions of an H-1B employee and for any other employment concerns, contact Marissa Lilja or any member of the employment group.
+For more information about the legal issues related to a change in the working conditions of an H-1B employee and for any other employment concerns, contact Melissa Jones or any member of the employment group.

 This information has been prepared by Tydings for informational purposes only and does not constitute legal advice.